Anfield Stadium redevelopment | Architecture and construction details

 How has the construction impacted the historic atmosphere of Anfield?

-Efforts are being made to preserve the unique atmosphere of Anfield throughout the construction process.
+Efforts were made to preserve the unique atmosphere of Anfield throughout the construction process.
 This includes retaining and refurbishing the lower tiers of the stands while adding new upper tiers, as well as maintaining the historical integrity of the stadium's four individual stands.

 Are there any environmental considerations in the construction plans?